stellar/stellar-core/docs/software/commands.md

         containing a serialized ConfigUpgradeSet.
 Each ConfigSettingEntry in the ConfigUpgradeSet will be used to update the existing network ConfigSettingEntry that exists at the corresponding CONFIG_SETTING LedgerKey.

+* **dumpproposedsettings**
+  `dumpproposedsettings?blob=Base64`<br>
+  blob is a base64 encoded XDR serialized `ConfigUpgradeSetKey`.
+  This command outputs the `ConfigUpgradeSet` (if it's valid and it exists) in a readable format that corresponds to the `ConfigUpgradeSetKey` passed in.
+This can be used by validators to verify Soroban Settings upgrades before voting on them.

 * **surveytopology**
   `surveytopology?duration=DURATION&node=NODE_ID`<br>